sh3lk/mx/website/blog/testing.md

 # Lower Test Toil With Better Local Testing

-[Service Weaver][tutorial] is a programming framework that makes it easy to write, test, and deploy distributed applications.
-In [previous blog posts][blog], we discussed how to write and deploy Service Weaver applications.
+[MX][tutorial] is a programming framework that makes it easy to write, test, and deploy distributed applications.
+In [previous blog posts][blog], we discussed how to write and deploy MX applications.
 In this blog post, we'll focus on testing.
 Specifically, we'll explore unit tests, integration tests, and randomized tests.

-1. Service Weaver lets you **unit test** components of your system using idiomatic Go unit tests.
+1. MX lets you **unit test** components of your system using idiomatic Go unit tests.
-2. Service Weaver makes it significantly easier to write **integration tests** that would otherwise be slow and brittle.
-Later in this blog post, we present an example where Service Weaver speeds up an integration test by a factor of 10,000, decreasing the test time from 20 minutes to 0.02 seconds.
+2. MX makes it significantly easier to write **integration tests** that would otherwise be slow and brittle.
+Later in this blog post, we present an example where MX speeds up an integration test by a factor of 10,000, decreasing the test time from 20 minutes to 0.02 seconds.
-3. Service Weaver implements an advanced form of **randomized testing** called deterministic simulation that can find rare bugs that only emerge in pathological cases.
+3. MX implements an advanced form of **randomized testing** called deterministic simulation that can find rare bugs that only emerge in pathological cases.
 Without deterministic simulation, these bugs are incredibly difficult to catch, and often arise in production with